 Which is the best Ti graphics card?

 The THX 3080 Ti card is the undisputed champion in its current generation.
 Thus, the RTX 3080 Ti is only a little bit ahead of the competition.
-That is, the RTX 3090, as well as AMD RX 6900 XT (the sequel to the RGPU RX 6900 card).
-Compared to the RTX 3000 generation, which are still going strong, the Nvidia architecture of the cards has reached a dead end.
+That is the RTX 3090, as well as AMD RX 6900 XT (the sequel to the RGPU RX 6900 card).
+Compared to the RTX 3000 generation, which is still going strong, the Nvidia architecture of the cards has reached a dead end.